 For example, AI tools can calculate how many times a prospective student clicks on email links, how quickly they respond to an in-person interview invite, or if they RSVPed to a mixer but failed to attend.
 AI models can infuse the application process with these more nuanced behaviors to measure how likely a student is to enroll.

 AI models can also present students with suggested course schedules and recommend suitable majors.
-Some colleges use AI to predict what students might drop out, and why, so administrators can step in with corrective measures like counseling or additional financial aid.
+Some colleges use AI to predict which students might drop out and why, so administrators can step in with corrective measures like counseling or additional financial aid.

 Process Mapping Tools